hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 Suddenly, we heared some voices and saw a group of 4 people hiking against our direction.
 They were probably hiking to a summer cottage.
 It was 12pm when we finally fell asleep.
 It started to rain during the night but we stayed dry in our tents.

 # Day 2
 The next morning I woke up at 9 am.
 Caj and Katja were still sleeping till 10 am.
 We prepared porridge, tea and had some ruis chips before we packed our gear and refilled our water bottles on the stream.
-I used a Sawyer water filter even so it would be probably possible to drink the water straight away from the stream.
+I used a [Sawyer water filter](https://www.rei.com/product/890900/sawyer-mini-water-filter) even so it would be probably possible to drink the water straight away from the stream and filled my [Nalgene bottle](https://www.rei.com/product/106339/rei-nalgene-wide-mouth-loop-top-water-bottle-32-fl-oz).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28587411252/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c5.staticflickr.com/8/7577/28587411252_fbc6557eca_k.jpg" width="2048" height="1365" alt="Sawyer Water Filter in Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>